Rage (TV program): Format

-On Friday, new and recent releases are played, often including little-heard-of new names in the very early hours of Saturday morning.
-During his John Safran's Music Jamboree series, John Safran successfully demonstrated "...even a dog can get a video on Rage", by attaching a video camera to a dog, and editing the resulting footage together with simply produced looping music.
+On Fridays, when new and recent releases are played, rage often gives airtime to little-heard-of new names in the very early hours of Saturday morning.
+During his John Safran's Music Jamboree series, John Safran successfully demonstrated "...even a dog can get a video on rage", by attaching a video camera to a dog, and editing the resulting footage together with simply produced looping music.

-On Saturday nights, Rage features specials and often has guest programmers, including local and international personalities from the music industry.
-From 1988, Rage aired the Australian Top 50 music chart on Saturday and Sunday mornings, however in mid-2006 this practice ceased and it now shows selected hits, new release video clips and a one-hour guest programming/special programming slot on Saturday morning, with new release and classic videos on Sunday morning.
+From 1988, rage aired the Australian Top 50 music chart on Saturday and Sunday mornings.
+Between July 1993 and early 1995, rage aired a separate "new releases" program weekly from 2:00am to 4:00am on a Friday morning.
+However in mid-2006 this practice ceased.

-Between July 1993 and early 1995, Rage aired a separate "new releases" program weekly from 2:00am to 4:00am on a Friday morning.
+The Saturday night editions, if not guest programmed, are often themed, such as by showing a large amount of an established artist's work or a collection of music videos related to a particular topic or event, such as the Sydney Gay and Lesbian Mardi Gras or NAIDOC Week.

-The Saturday night editions are themed.
-Often it's a simple dedication to an established artist by showing a large amount of their work.
-As an example of the other types of themes, in early 2004 edited highlights from Countdown (from the 1970s and '80s), Rock Arena (from the '80s) and Recovery (from the '90s) were shown over many weeks.
-The tradition continues, with January each year being "Retro Month", and now including material from other ABC shows including GTK (1970s), Flashez (1970s) and Beatbox (1980s).
+Another theme in summer, started in 2004, is to replay historic music television programmes including Countdown (from the 1970s and '80s), Rock Arena (from the '80s), Recovery (from the '90s), GTK (1970s), Flashez (1970s) and Beatbox (1980s).
+This theme is called "Retro Month" and occurred in January from 2004 to 2020, and then was moved to February from 2021.

-The first two music videos shown on Rage were "Weirdo Libido" by the Lime Spiders and "(You Gotta) Fight For Your Right (To Party)" by The Beastie Boys.
-From late 2015, 'vault' episodes of Rage air on Monday nights on ABC, where older music videos are shown.
-These episodes are focused around a theme, such as a particular artist or record label, or playing music videos from a specific year or genre.
+From November 2015, 'vault' episodes of rage aired on a new programme on Monday nights on ABC, where older music videos are shown.
+These episodes are often focused around a theme, such as a particular artist, musical genre, record label, country of origin, music video director, or a specific year of release.
+In March 2023, ‘vault’ episodes were moved to Sunday night.

-Because the show usually starts on one day and ends on the next, it is often unclear which day the show belongs to.
+Because the show usually starts on one day and ends on the next, it is ambiguous as to which day the show belongs.
 The producers have decided that even if it begins after midnight, its identity belongs to the earlier day (Friday or Saturday) even though the majority of the show (if not all) will be on the later day.
 This is most likely because television guides in Australia start and end each day at 6:00am.